Entry and residence

 Information about Brexit:

-You live in the United Kingdom and would like to come to Germany?
-You have a wide range of possibilities as a qualified professional.
+Do you live in the United Kingdom and would like to move to Germany?
+As a qualified professional, you have a wide range of opportunities.
 You can find information from the Federal Employment Agency here.